Updated: Dec 14, 2021

 Have a pencil pouch to put your on-the-go art supplies in.

-Try sketching/painting to classical music.
-It’s relaxing, and because the music has no lyrics it’s easier to stay focused on the art in front of you.
+Try sketching/painting with no music.
+It’s relaxing, and because there is no music, it’s easier to stay focused on the art in front of you.

-If you paint people, plants, or landscapes, follow a few photography accounts on Instagram that photograph images that will inspire you.
+If you paint people, plants, or landscapes, follow a few photography accounts on Instagram whose photographs will inspire you.
 Saves you time for when you need inspiration.

 Don’t be afraid to share your work.
 Chances are someone will like it, even if you’re in the beginning stages of your art journey.